-You can use Crowd to provide external authentication and authorisation for Atlassian's FishEye source-repository viewer.
+You can use Crowd to provide external authentication and authorization for Atlassian's FishEye source-repository viewer.

-Crowd supports centralised authentication and single sign-on (SSO) for FishEye versions 1.3.1 and later.
+Crowd supports centralized authentication and single sign-on (SSO) for FishEye versions 1.3.1 and later.

 On this page: